 Average weight loss for the industry is considered 1 to 2 pounds of weight loss per week.
 Weight loss greater than that would be considered faster weight loss.
 It used to be thought that “faster” weight loss was not healthy and new research today disproves that idea/myth.
 Faster weight loss is most beneficial from the perspective of the weight loss client being excited about their progress and not being bored to death with slow weight loss for all their efforts.

 Take for example a man needing to lose 60 pounds of fat-weight out of his belly, very common condition for a lot of men.
 At a slow weight loss pace of 1 pound a week, this poor gentleman would unfortunately be looking forward to in excess of a year to get rid of his belly fat and slim down.
-With a faster weight loss approach, at a 5 pound average per week, this enthusiastic gentleman will find himself belly flat in 12 weeks/ 84 days!
-The average SOTA woman can realize 3 pounds per week and let go of her 36 pounds of fat-weight in 12 weeks,vs 9 months at the slower pace of 1 pound a week.
+With a faster weight loss approach, at a 4-5 pound average per week, this enthusiastic gentleman will find himself belly flat in 12 weeks/ 84 days!
+A woman averaging 3 pounds per week would let go of her 36 pounds of fat-weight in 12 weeks vs. 9 months at the slower pace of 1 pound a week.

 Men typically lose fat-weight faster than women because men have more muscle.
-We look for the average man to lose 4-5 pounds per week and the average woman to let go of 3 pounds a week, provided they follow the program exactly.
 Those who follow the program exactly as laid out, have the best weight loss numbers and the easiest time on the program.
 We are NOT a calorie restriction diet, we teach you how to let go the sugars.

 Once you enter the enjoyable state of fat burn you find your hungers and cravings diminish greatly and your body shifts into a different physiology for energy fueling.
 There are “exact” secrets, so to speak, to successful long term weight loss for a lifetime.
 The reason I say secrets is because 75% of Americans are overweight and or obese.
 Coaching and support is essential for the average person to successfully slim down into their ideal/healthy weight and then maintain that weight loss-for a lifetime.